This page describes Kubernetes' Pod object and its use in Google Kubernetes Engine.

 Limits are not taken into consideration when scheduling Pods, but can prevent resource contention among Pods on the same node, and can prevent a Pod from causing system instability on the node by starving the underlying operating system of resources.

 It is strongly recommended that you configure limits for your Pods, based on the requirements of the actual workloads.
-For more information, refer to Kubernetes best practices: Resource requests and limits on the GCP blog.
+For more information, refer to Kubernetes best practices: Resource requests and limits on the Google Cloud blog.

 Controller objects, such as Deployments and StatefulSets, contain a Pod template field.
 Pod templates contain a Pod specification which determines how each Pod should run, including which containers should be run within the Pods and which volumes the Pods should mount.